mbello/memory-tempfile/README.md

 # Overview

+**LINUX ONLY**

 Often there is a need to temporarily save a file to 'disk' for the consumption of external tools.
 Or maybe you can pipe some input info to an external tool but has no way of forcing such external tool to pipe its output straight to your software: **it wants to write a file to disk**.
 Disk operations are slow and if repeated too often can shorten the lifespan of underlying media.

-On Linux, most distributions offer a /tmp directory BUT it is on physical media.
+On Linux, most distributions offer a /tmp directory BUT it is usually on physical media.
 However, modern distributions often offer at east two places where one can safely create temporary files in RAM: /dev/run/<uid>, /run/shm and /dev/shm

 /dev/run/<uid> is ideal for your temporary files.
 It is writable and readable only by your user.
-/dev/shm is usually world-readable and world-writable (just like /tmp), it is often used for IPC (inter process communication) but can also serve well as a temporary RAM-based tempdir
+/dev/shm is usually world-readable and world-writable (just like /tmp), it is often used for IPC (inter process communication) and can serve well as a temporary RAM-based tempdir.

 This module is very simple and tries not to reinvent the wheel.
 It will check /tmp to see if it in a ramdisk or not.
 And it will also check if you have other options where to place your temporary files/dirs on a memory-based file system like tmpfs or ramfs.

-With this info you are well served by python's builtin modules and external packages like pathlib or pyfilesystem2 to move on to do your things.
+Once you know the suitable path on a memory-based file system where you can have your files, you are well served by python's builtin modules and external packages like pathlib or pyfilesystem2 to move on to do your things.

 **To know more, I recommend the following links:** https://unix.stackexchange.com/questions/162900/what-is-this-folder-run-user-1000